Which craft machine will you buy?

 - International suppliers may list which South African distributors stock their products.
 You may be able to find stock at other local reputable retailers.

 - Your budget will usually determine the best model that you can afford.
-The cheapest embossing machine retails around R1500.
+The cheapest embossing machine retails around R1000.
 The cheapest electronic cutting machine is around R1500.

 - Compare machine specifications for your needs.
-Will it be able to cut, draw or emboss on the size and type/thickness of materials you want to use?
+Will it be able to cut or emboss the size and type/thickness of materials you want to use?

 a.
 Size – Electronic Machines typically accommodate projects around 9, 12, 14, 24 or 48 inches in width.
 Length of projects/materials in usually not a machine limiting factor.

 b.
 Most ‘home-use’ machines can only cut materials around 0,8mm in thickness.
 This is usually adequate for thinner or less dense materials such as cardstock or thin plastics for home crafting use.
 Other more robust machines specify higher cutting forces and typically allow cutting of materials up to 2mm in thickness.
 Thicker than that, you would probably have to consider a relatively expensive laser cutter, or find thinner materials to achieve your project result.
-What projects do you have in mind?
-Is your machine for business/production or only for home use?
-Suppliers normally advertise a list of materials and settings that can be used with their respective machines.
+What projects do you have in mind, and do you intend to use it in your business?
+The suppliers normally advertise a list of materials and settings that can be used with their respective machines.

 c.
 Determine if other unique features available on certain machines indeed add value for you, or will it be a limiting factor in future use: eg. Bluetooth connectivity, ready designs by themes and fonts on folders or cartridges, limited use of designs supplied by the manufacturer under license, can you access FREE SVG files via the internet to use or modify yourself for own or business use, etc.